Ang Manananggal sa Unit 23B

 Ang Manananggal sa Unit 23B (lit.
-'The Manananggal at Unit 23B') is a 2016 Philippine romantic gore independent film directed by Prime Cruz under The IdeaFirst Company and starred Ryza Cenon, Martin del Rosario, Cholo Barretto, and Vangie Labalan.
+'The Manananggal at Unit 23B') is a 2016 Filipino independent romantic horror film directed by Prime Cruz under The IdeaFirst Company.
+It stars Ryza Cenon, Martin del Rosario, Cholo Barretto, and Vangie Labalan.

 Synopsis

 Jewel (Ryza Cenon) is a lonely woman secretly a manananggal who falls in love with Nico (Martin del Rosario), a heartbroken man who also has a low self-esteem like her.
 She is puzzled between allowing herself to love Nico or saving him from herself.